mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_uri_destroy.rst

 Description
 -----------

 Frees all resources associated with a uri.
+Does nothing if ``uri`` is NULL.